 But the currency carry trade is far from arbitrage; there are several risks, and the last several years are full of examples of the adverse impact an unwinding trade can have on portfolios.
 The rapid appreciation of the yen burned investors who had borrowed in the Japanese currency, as they suddenly found themselves forced to repay more expensive debt with a cheaper currency.
-Because funding currencies tend to also be safe havens, periods of panic can wreak havoc on the carry trade [Compare any two ETFs with our Head-To-Head ETF Comparison Tool].
+Because funding currencies tend to also be safe havens, periods of panic can wreak havoc on the carry trade.

-Another option for playing the carry trade through an exchange-traded product is the PowerShares DB G10 Currency Harvest Fund (DBV ); this ETF is linked to an index comprised of currency futures contracts on certain G10 currencies and designed to exploit the trend that currencies associated with relatively high interest rates, on average, tend to rise in value relative to currencies associated with relatively low interest rates.
-DBV is currently short the yen, dollar, and franc, with long exposure to the Aussie dollar, Norwegian krone, and New Zealand dollar [see more on DBV's fact sheet].
+Another option for playing the carry trade through an exchange-traded product is the PowerShares DB G10 Currency Harvest Fund (DBV ); this ETF is linked to an index comprised of currency futures contracts on certain G10 currencies and designed to exploit the trend that currencies associated with relatively high interest rates, on average, these tend to rise in value relative to currencies associated with relatively low interest rates.

 Disclosure: No positions at time of writing.